 Documents of this type function more as guidelines rather than a rigid checklist that all organizations should follow.
 While this approach leaves more room for flexibility and innovation, it can leave some companies confused about the best way to tackle the privacy issues their organization faces.

 The NIST Privacy Framework aims to present existing practices and suggests ways to effectively strengthen individuals’ privacy through new practices.
 The document is designed to work in parallel with NIST’s Cybersecurity Framework so organizations can better manage the risks of privacy in an increasingly privacy-conscious age.
 The Cybersecurity Framework is the reason this new framework is being created.
 Industry experts felt that NIST’s privacy framework didn’t suitably align with the cybersecurity framework.

-The Privacy Framework can drive better privacy process and help organizations protect individual privacy by these three objectives outlined in the executive summary:
+The Privacy Framework can drive better privacy processes and help organizations protect individual privacy through these three objectives outlined in the executive summary:

 We would like to offer some suggestions and clarity around the password guidelines under the “Protect-P” part of the draft.

 Privacy Breach Risk 1: Compromised or Weak Passwords

 As part of the NIST Digital Identity Guidelines, NIST put forward recommendations for organizations to screen new passwords against known compromised passwords.
 This process is known as credential screening in the case where both the username and password are screened.
 Or it is password screening, in the case that only the password is filtered.
 It is an integral part of the “Detect” function in the NIST Privacy Framework.